unionai/unionai-docs/source/development-cycle/managing-secrets.md

     return fn()
 ```

-You can run the `using_secrets.py` script to see how it works:
+Use `unionai run` to run the `using_secrets.py` script:

 ```{code-block} shell
 unionai run --remote using_secrets.py main
 ```

+## Updating secrets

-To update a secret, run the following and you will be prompted to enter a new value:
+To update a secret, run the `unionai update secret` command.
+You will be prompted to enter a new value:

 ```{code-block} shell
 unionai update secret my_secret
 ```

-Lastly, to delete a secret run:
+## Deleting secrets

+To delete a secret, use the `unionai delete secret` command:

 ```{code-block} shell
 unionai delete secret my_secret